4 min read

 The nations shall know that I am . . . יְהוָֹה Yehovah

-And My holy name I make known in the midst of My people Israel, And pollute not My holy name any more, And known I have the nations that I, Yehovah, the Holy One, am in Israel.
+And I make My holy name known among My people Israel, and no longer pollute My holy name.
+The nations will know that I, Yehovah, the Holy One, am in Israel.

 YEHEZQĔL (EZEKIEL) 39:7